pdxgx/pepsickle/README.md

 `pepsickle -s VSGLEQLESIINFEKLTEWTSSNV`

-For long peptide sequences, or to run multiple sequences at once, `pepsickle`can be run using the `-f` option:
+For long peptide sequences or to run multiple sequences at once, `pepsickle`can be run using the fasta file `-f` option:

 `pepsickle -f /PATH/TO/FASTA.fasta`